simonrodgers/graphconnectivity/README.md

 Highest-connectivity vertex iterator
 ====================================

-Specialised undirected graph implementation with functionality to efficiently iterate vertices in order of highest degree (connectivity)
+Specialised undirected graph implementation with functionality to efficiently iterate vertices in order of highest degree (connectivity), and remove that vertex and all its immediate connections

-Extraction of the most connected vertex reduces the degree of its immediate siblings, and typically changes the ordering of subsequent removal.
+Extraction of the most connected vertex reduces the degree of its second-order siblings, and typically changes the ordering of subsequent removal.

 This re-ordering is handled efficiently; the implementation is similar to pigeonhole sort - a non-comparison-based sort, which isn't subject to the lower bounds on comparison sorts' running time of O(n log n)

-Note: once built, this is a single-pass stateful iterator - removing each vertex mutates the graph for subsequent calls.
+Note: once built, this is a single-pass stateful iterator - removing each sub-graph (vertex and its immediate connections) mutates the graph for subsequent calls.

 Algorithm
 ---------